javvylx/ICT2205-Cryptography/README.md

 ```
 Compiling the program
 * Please ensure that ```ICT2205_Code.c``` and ```ICT2205_Code.h```are in the same directory
+* '-lcrypto' is not needed if you are running wolfssl 4.6.0 and above
 ```
 gcc ICT2205_Code.c -o testssl -lwolfssl -lcrypto
 ```